iWinston/typeorm-plus/docs/connection.md

 ### Loading from `ormconfig.xml`

-Create `ormconfig.xml` file in root of your project.
+Create `ormconfig.xml` file in project root (near `package.json`).
 It should have following content:

 ```xml
 <connections>